Below is a text only representation of the Patient Information Leaflet (ePIL).

 Uncommon: may affect less than 1 in 100 people:

-changes in certain chemicals in your blood caused by rapid breakdown of tumour cells, which may cause damage to organs, including the kidneys, heart, and liver.
+changes in certain chemicals in your blood caused by fast breakdown of tumour cells – this may cause damage to organs, including the kidneys, heart, and liver.

 Tell your doctor, pharmacist or nurse if you notice any of the side effects above.